Mahi11390/Supply-Chain-Visibility-And-Optimisation/README.md

 This repository contains:

-- Project presentations
-- Milestone documentation
+- 📓 Data preprocessing notebook
-- Power BI dashboard files
+- 📊 Power BI dashboard files (`.pbix`)
+- 🖼️ Dashboard screenshots
+- 📄 Milestone presentations
+- 📑 Milestone documentation
-- Project report
+- 📋 Project report
+- 📦 Dataset source information

+---

+## 📓 Data Preprocessing

+The data preprocessing stage was performed using Python and Pandas.

+The preprocessing notebook includes:

+- Dataset loading
+- Data exploration
+- Missing-value handling
+- Data cleaning
-- Supporting documentation
+- Data transformation
+- Preparation of the final dataset for Power BI analysis

+The preprocessing notebook is available in the repository as:

+**`PreProcessing_(Milestone_1) (2).ipynb`**

 ---